i-am-scott/KFServerPerks/README.md

 is required by the UE UdpLink class.

 ####RECEIVED ENetID.ID_NewPlayer(6)
-Signals that a new player is to be created.
+Signals that a new player is to be created or fetched.
 [steamid64]\*[steamname].

 ####SEND ENetID.ID_NewPlayer(6)
-Sends new player data.
-Not sure why this is needed.
-Maybe an unfinished feature or is sent to confirm that we got the new player request.
+Send back the players playerindex and steamid64, if the player doesn't exist then send back a unique playerindex along with the steamid. the playerindex is the id that stats for this player will use.

 Seems to return [playerindex]|[steamid64] where playerindex will be the id for this perk object.
-IE an AI key from the database.
+IE an AI field from the database.

+####SEND ENetID.ID_NewPlayer(6)

+####RECEIVED ID_UpdatePlayer(9)
+Signals that a players stats need saving.
+This follows the Playerdata format with the char 10 appended.
+This is sent in chunks of 512chars with char 10 signifying the end of the stream.

 ####Playerdata Format
-[ID]|CurrentPerk:stat,stat[,...],modelId[,...customperks]
+[playerindex]|CurrentPerk:stat,stat[,...],modelId[,...customperks]